fouzdertech/business-suite-doc/Purchasing/Service-Management.md

 ## Key Differences Between Products and Services

-When working with services in CloudOnex Business Suite:
+When working with services in FouzderIT Business Suite:

 - Services don't have quantity tracking
 - No inventory management is required